The 8 Steps to Selling a House in QLD

 Selling your home during coronavirus

-Like most states in Australia, the coronavirus pandemic brought with it various social restrictions which affected the Queensland property market.
-The various restrictions impacted on the inspection process and the auction process namely.
+Like most states in Australia, the coronavirus pandemic brought with it various social restrictions that affected the Queensland property market.
+These restrictions had an impact on the inspection process and the auction process.

 Sellers were rather quick to adapt, offering online virtual tours of their properties to combat the restrictions and allow potential buyers to see the property from their device.
 However, property transactions were still made during the first and second quarter of 2020 in Queensland, despite a lot of properties being taken off the market, and the figures do indicate rather resilient consumer confidence.
-As conditions return to normal, sellers will be able to continue hosting inspections and selling their homes just like they did prior to coronavirus.
+As conditions return to normal, sellers can continue hosting inspections and selling their homes just as they did prior to coronavirus.